Deoband-Community-Wikimedia/dcw-engage/README.md

 # dcw-engage

-DCW Engage is a unique engagement portal aspired to personalise several functions within the DCW Community.
+DCW Engage is a unique engagement portal aspired to personalise several functions within the DCW Community, led by the Communications and Outreach Team.